by S.Y.C. Essah and J.G. Davis* (6/19)

-Table 2 suggests N rates for potatoes grown in eastern Colorado for an expected yield of 400 cwt/A. Fertilizer rates decrease with increasing levels of NO3-N the top foot of soil.
+Table 2 suggests N rates for potatoes grown in eastern Colorado for an expected yield of 400 cwt/A. N fertilizer rates decrease with increasing levels of NO3-N in the top foot of soil.
 Suggested N rates in this table do not account for the other N credits listed above.
 Subtract these credits from the N rates in Table 2 to determine the N rate for the field.

 |ppm NO3-N in soil*||Fertilizer rate, lb N/A|